awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 the operation, such as the request ID and a result object.
 Having a separate response and result class was redundant and created extra typing for developers.
 In version 2 of the |sdk-net|, we put all the information in the result class into the response class.
 We also marked the result classes obsolete to discourage their use.
-In version 3 of the |sdk-net|, we have removed these obsolete result classes to help reduce the SDK's size.
+In version 3 of the |sdk-net|, we removed these obsolete result classes to help reduce the SDK's size.